-The governors will expect parents to confirm by post or email within 21 school days, their acceptance of any place offered at the school.
+The school expects parents to confirm by post or email within 21 school days, their acceptance of any place offered at the school.
 The child must then be attending school within six weeks of the date of the original offer letter.
-The governors reserve the right to withdraw the offer of a place if these conditions are not met and to reallocate the place to the highest ranked child on a waiting list, or to a new applicant where no waiting list exists.
+Wimborne Academy Trust reserves the right to withdraw the offer of a place if these conditions are not met and to reallocate the place to the highest ranked child on a waiting list, or to a new applicant where no waiting list exists.
 The governors may also withdraw the offer of a school place if the child's home address is subsequently found to be fraudulent.